Bulgaria in the Eurovision Song Contest 2011: Background

-The Bulgarian national broadcaster, Bulgarian National Television (BNT), broadcasts the event within Bulgaria and organises the selection process for the nation's entry.
-BNT confirmed Bulgaria's participation in the 2011 Eurovision Song Contest on 3 December 2010.
-In the past, BNT had alternated between both internal selections and national finals in order to select the Bulgarian entry.
-For their 2010 entry, the Bulgarian broadcaster organised a national final to select both the artist and song.
+As part of its duties as participating broadcaster, BNT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its participation in the 2011 contest on 3 December 2010.
+In the past, BNT had alternated between both internal selections and national finals in order to select its entry.
+For its 2010 entry, the broadcaster organised a national final to select both the artist and song.

 Before Eurovision

 Bŭlgarskata pesen v „Evroviziya 2011”

 Bŭlgarskata pesen v „Evroviziya 2011” (The Bulgarian song in Eurovision 2011) was the national final format developed by BNT which determined the artist and song that would represent Bulgaria at the Eurovision Song Contest 2011.
 The competition consisted of a final on 23 February 2011, held at the National Palace of Culture in Sofia.
 The show was hosted by Maria Ilieva and Orlin Pavlov and broadcast on BNT 1 as well as online via the broadcaster's website bnt.bg and the Eurovision Song Contest official website eurovision.tv.